Peter MacDonald (Navajo leader)

 Peter MacDonald (born December 16, 1928) is a Native American politician and the only four term Chairman of the Navajo Nation.
 MacDonald was born in Arizona, U.S. and served the U.S. Marine Corps in World War II as a Navajo Code Talker.
 He was first elected Navajo Tribal Chairman in 1970.

 In 1989, MacDonald was removed from office by the Navajo Tribal Council, pending the results of federal criminal investigations headed by the Bureau of Indian Affairs.
 MacDonald was sent to federal prison in 1990 for violations of US law and subsequently convicted of more U.S. federal crimes, including fraud, extortion, riot, bribery, and corruption.

-Life and politics
+He was later pardoned.

+MacDonald is married to Wanda MacDonald, and has five children with her.
+He also has nine grandchildren.

+Early life and education

-Born Hashkasilt Begay, MacDonald was raised among traditional shepherds and groomed as a medicine man.
+Born Hashkasilt Begay (He Who Clasps With Power), MacDonald was raised among traditional shepherds and groomed as a medicine man.
 He entered the Marine Corps as a Navajo language code talker during World War II.
 The war ended soon after his training was complete and he was deployed in post-war China to guard surrendered Japanese officers.

 After the war, MacDonald earned an electrical engineering degree at the University of Oklahoma.
-Upon graduation, his acumen secured a job at the Hughes Aircraft Company, working on the Polaris nuclear missile project.
+Upon graduation in 1957, his acumen secured a job at the Hughes Aircraft Company, working on the Polaris nuclear missile project.
 He returned to the Navajo Nation in 1963 and began a career in tribal politics.